 Tropical Cyclone Chapala

-Image captured by the MODIS instrument, on board the Aqua satellite, on 2 November 2015
+Image captured by the MODIS instrument, aboard the Aqua satellite, on 2 November 2015